Former Tauranga city councillor Leanne Brown reveals extent of abuse, death threats

 "The fact this guy threatened to hang me, I think that's what it was, and my daughter being home alone that weekend, that was it.
 That was the last straw."

-This is the first time Brown has spoken of the ordeal publically since.
+This is the first time Brown has spoken of the ordeal publicly since.

 Her comments come as figures from Tauranga City Council reveal a surge of incidents where council staff and workers have been threatened or abused this year.